 - Smoothness affects rendering: if a surface is visualized directly, rough surface normals can affect its appearance and disrupt a 'clean' look.
-It is possible to mitigate this by using appropriate lighting and textures in the shader that is used to render the surface.
+It's possible to mitigate this by using appropriate lighting and textures in the shader that is used to render the surface.

-- It is possible to smooth out roughness in a surface mesh.
+- It's possible to smooth out roughness in a surface mesh.
 However, this may push the surface further away from the corresponding real-world surface.
 Maintaining a close correspondence is important to produce accurate hologram occlusion, and to enable users to achieve precise and predictable interactions with holographic surfaces.

 - If only a cosmetic change is required, it may be sufficient to smooth vertex normals without changing vertex positions.

 - There are many forms of analysis that an application may wish to perform on the surfaces provided by spatial mapping.

 - One simple example is 'plane finding'; identifying bounded, mostly planar regions of surfaces.

 - Planar regions can be used as holographic work-surfaces, regions where holographic content can be automatically placed by the application.

 - Planar regions can constrain the user interface, to guide users to interact with the surfaces that best suit their needs.

 - Planar regions can be used as in the real world, for holographic counterparts to functional objects such as LCD screens, tables or whiteboards.